 Books, Videos & CDs

-WonderMAPS by Bright Ideas Press – As we study geography we always seem to be looking for unique and different maps.
+WonderMaps by Bright Ideas Press – As we study geography we always seem to be looking for unique and different maps.
 Sometimes we need historical maps other times current maps.
 Sometimes we want names or rivers printed on the maps and another day the kids need basic outline maps so they can add their own labels and labels.
-WonderMAPS has been a life saver for us!
-With this digital product you can customize and print hundreds of different maps to suit your lesson needs.
+It has been a lifesaver for us!
+With this digital product, you can customize and print hundreds of different maps to suit your lesson needs.

 National Geographic Student Atlas of the World – There are a number of good student atlases available but our favorite is the one offered by National Geographic.